rfo909/CFT/README.md

 ```

 The global Lib function creates a Lib object, which effectively works as a name space.
 Inside
-the Lib object there are functions for creating still other objects, sich as the Math
+the Lib object there are functions for creating still other objects, such as the Math
 object, where you find math related functions for calculating sine and cosine.

 If you are going to use trigonometric functions a lot in your code, and since Math is a regular